openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course.rst

      #.
 Make any additional changes that you want.
      #.
 Select **Update Course**.

+#.
+After you have made all the changes that you want to make, and you are
+   satisfied with the information on the course page, you finalize the course.
+   To do this, under **Reviews**, select **Mark as Reviewed**.

+   The status changes to **Reviewed**.

+After you have finalized the course, you can create a course run or send a previously created course run for review.
+For more information, see :ref:`Pub Create a Course Run` or :ref:`Pub Send a Course Run for Review`.

 .. _Pub Add a Comment to the Course: